Click on a question below to open the answer, and then click again to close.

 - With your acceptance letter, you will receive an enrollment contract.
 Schools require a signed enrollment contract and deposit check to secure your child’s space for the coming year.

-The admissions timeline for schools is much earlier than the public schools registration process, and since each school is independent, they have slightly different paths to get to know them.
-When in doubt, call the admissions office to discover your options.
+The admissions timeline for PSIS schools is much earlier than the public schools registration process, and since each school is independent, they have slightly different paths to get to know them.
+When in doubt, contact a school’s admissions office to discover your options.
 Typical ways to get to know schools are:

 Open Houses/Info Sessions